Cray-HPE/docs-csm/operations/iuf/workflows/slingshot_management_network_switch_updates.md

 - [1.
 Perform Slingshot switch firmware updates](#1-perform-slingshot-switch-firmware-updates)
 - [2.
 Perform management network switch firmware updates](#2-perform-management-network-switch-firmware-updates)

+> **NOTE:** Switch firmware updates may cause temporary interrupts in network traffic during the upgrade procedure.

 ## 1. Perform Slingshot switch firmware updates

 **`NOTE`** This subsection is only required if a new version of the slingshot product is being installed by IUF